 I found this article by Lilach Bullock on how to plan your blog for a year on social media examiner.
+It’s a new year, I haven’t even gotten my content calendar yet.
+I decided to take it one step at a time.
+Write out my goals for the year, then split it into measurable and achievable milestones monthly.
 It’s a good content worth reading.

 #1: Set Goals for Your Blog

 Before opening a spreadsheet and jotting down ideas for your calendar, you need to consider your goals.